 Robots can perform the work of three to five people, depending on the task.
+And bar feeders and APLs allow your machinists to attend to multiple machines at once.
 In addition to savings on the cost of labor, energy savings can also be significant due to lower heating requirements in automated operations.
-Robots streamline processes and increase part accuracy, which means minimal material waste for your operation.
+Automation integration streamlines processes and increases part accuracy, which means minimal material waste for your operation.

-Automated cells remove workers from dangerous tasks.
+Automated cells, bar feeders and APLs remove workers from dangerous tasks.
 Your employees will thank you for safeguarding them against the hazards of a factory environment.

 Automation can keep your process in-house, improve process control and significantly reduce lead times compared to outsourcing or going overseas.

 Automation solutions are based on your unique needs and goals and pay for themselves quickly due to lower operating costs, reduced lead times, increased output and more.

 5. Ability to be more competitive